 This week I beat an opponent who I lost to twice last season.
 The biggest factor for my win, was my note-taking.
 Yes, that’s right, good old boring note-taking!
 I regularly make notes about my opponents.
 I make notes about an opponent’s playing style, how I lost points, how I won points and what tactics to try the next time we play.
 In this blog post, I explain why I write notes about my opponents, what I include in my notes and why you should make notes too.
 Keep reading

 I’m not a huge fan of endless pushing rallies.
 This a pretty dull way of playing table tennis.
 And it’s not very effective when you play more advanced players.
 But it is definitely good to push sometimes.
-A well placed push can put your opponent under pressure, force them to make a mistake or give you a week ball to attack.
-In this coaching video I show you some pushing tactics to mess up your opponent, including the short push, the deep, fast push and the wide push.
+A well placed push can put your opponent under pressure, force them to make a mistake or give you a weak ball to attack.
+In this coaching video I show you some pushing tactics to mess up your opponent, including the short push, the deep fast push and the wide push.
 Keep reading

 A situation you can’t avoid in table tennis is playing someone of a much higher standard.
 At some point in a league match or a tournament you will face someone who is simply a lot better than you.
 What’s the best approach when playing a much stronger player?
 Is there any way of winning?
 Is it really possible to cause a major shock?
 Maybe, just maybe.
 But you need to approach the match in the right way.
 In this blog post I share some things you can try… Keep reading